 Keeping Your Members Engaged After The Open

-Now that the CrossFit® Open is over we wanted to take this opportunity to share some of the ways we keep our members engaged at both of our Affiliates Dynamis CrossFit located in Carlsbad, CA and Diamond Bar CrossFit located in Diamond Bar, CA.
+Now that the CrossFit® Open is over, we wanted to take this opportunity to share some of the ways that will keep your members engaged past the competition.

 The Open is such a strong community event that some Affiliates struggle to keep excitement from coming to a halt.
 As Greg Glassman has famously said "People can quit a gym, but they won't quit relationships".
 CrossFit is not a transactional business it is a relationship business and the following 13 things are practices we do to keep our members engaged.